-Publish a Custom Team Store by October 31, 2022 and receive \$50 store credit in your account!
+Publish a New Custom Team Store by October 31, 2024 and receive \$50 store credit in your accoun

 Team store must be published on a registered swim team website for a minimum of 30 days with at least one custom item.
 Must be a new team store account to earn credit.
 One credit per team.
-Credit will be given to team's register account admin.
-Credit expires March 31, 2023.
+Credit will be given to a team's registered account admin.
+Credit expires March 31, 2025.
 Credit cannot be redeemed for cash.